 The MI needs to know two things:

 b.
-Context of the encounter and the goals and agenda.
+Context of the encounter, the goals, and the agenda.

 The question is this: whose job is it to give all this information to the MI?
-Are there some aspects they can get before the clinician gets there or is it the job of the clinician to tell them everything?
+Are there some aspects they can glean before the clinician arrives for the encounter or is it the job of the clinician to tell them everything?
 Watch the video to learn more.

 VJ Periyakoil, MD, Stanford University School of Medicine.